su-ntu-ctp/5m-data-2.10-distributed-stream/lesson.md

 Alternatively, we can use [this](https://colab.research.google.com/drive/1WwwGa-tVIqr2aNLPrxqFqFyQAwrxU1JD?usp=sharing) Colab notebook for this section.

+If you are using the Colab notebook:
+> Open the Colab link, then go to File -> Save a copy in Drive.
+This will create a copy of the notebook in your Google Drive.
+It will then open the notebook in a new tab.
+>
+> Follow on with the lesson in the notebook.

 ## Part 3 - Hands-on with Spark (Structured Streaming)

 We will be using the notebook